ellisonpyon/cs1302-latin-squares/README.md

   of three tokens that provide the row, column, and character, respectively.

+For the purposes of this assignment, you may safely assume that a correctly formated file will be used to provide the game's starting configuration.

 To read the file, let us assume that we have the path to the file stored in a `String` variable called `config` and use the following classes: